KatherineMichel/digital-commonplace/README.md

 * ["The Psychology of Automation: Building a Bulletproof Personal-Finance System"](http://fourhourworkweek.com/2009/03/26/the-psychology-of-automation-building-a-bulletproof-personal-finance-system)

 <!--
+https://twitter.com/rrhoover/status/1128044471130759171 | Ryan Hoover on Twitter: "Excited to see how people use this.
+New businesses are made possible when the friction to transact decreases. @bjfogg’s Behavior Model helps explain why https://t.co/FwMxy0UAFa" http://behaviormodel.org/ | BJ Fogg's Behavior Model

 https://patrickcollison.com/fast | Fast · Patrick Collison

 https://en.wikipedia.org/wiki/List_of_emerging_technologies | List of emerging technologies - Wikipedia